• Home

 The Crystal Radio Receiver Earth Station @ Satnogs Network

-Aeronautic and Aviation Communication
+Aeronautic/Aviation and Marine Communication

 Communication between aircraft pilots and air traffic control can be listened to and messages decoded in real time using the WebSDR.
 Aircraft are identified with different IDs including the aircraft tail number and ICAO code.